ehighland/actor_or_movie/README.md

 For this project, I used data from 20 different Wikipedia articles.
 The dataset includes the pages for 10 actors and 10 movies.
 Rather than analyze the text directly, I used part-of-speech (POS) tagging and named entity recognition (NER) tagging on word-tokenized data to obtain numerical measurements of the dataset.
 More specifically, I counted the amount of each tag for each actor or movie.

-I used four different machine learning algorithms for classifying the articles.
+I used three different machine learning algorithms for classifying the articles.
 The algorithms I used are Naive Bayes, Decision Tree, and the ensemble method Gradient Boosting.

 ### About the Data Set